seductivegeese/new-grad-guide/README.md

 You should aim to get the TN paperwork/petition process started two months before your employment start date.
 Use that time to travel!
 You could technically obtain a TN visa at the border without prior paperwork, but there's been a history of issues from Waterloo grads trying it, so it is preferable to avoid that route unless you have to.

+### 🛂An aside on visas

+No matter where you go and where you live, you need the appropriate visas or citizenship to work in that country.
+If you have American or dual citizenship, feel free to skip this part as you should be covered!

+Now for the rest of us, generally speaking you are not allowed to moonlight or do freelance work on a TN or H1-B visa as these visas only authorize you to work for a given employer over a specific time frame.

+**TN - The NAFTA visa**

+If you're coming on a TN visa, you will need to have Canadian or Mexican citizenship, this is a nice option as H1-B visas are harder to get.
+You also need to have a job offer with a qualified job description (not all jobs are under TN, there is a list of jobs that qualify), and a degree that is relevant for that job.
+So unfortunately you cannot work as a designer if you have an AFM degree, for example, no matter your past work experience.

+Also, consider setting your employment start date at least a month after your convocation date.
+While TN visa could technically be applied at the border with your offer letter and diploma, you risk getting rejected especially if the border agent think your degree is irrelevant for the job. **This is especially common for Computer Science students with a Software Engineering job offer.** Most companies will sponsor your TN visa and file a petition on your behalf for a pre-approval, and if approved, you will receive a I-797B notice of action.
+This would increase your chance of success at the border significantly.
+The petition may take a few weeks to process, so starting a bit later would avoid potential headaches here.

+If you're applying at the border (rather than getting pre-approval from the US gov't) and you're from the Toronto area, the lawyers at EIG recommended going through Fort Erie, aka peace bridge, because Pearson and Detroit land crossing have a high rejection rate.
+I've been there and it's pretty hectic so get there super early if you're flying from Buffalo!
+Make sure to call ahead to see when the TN officers will be available, because sometimes they only work monday - friday 9-5 and if you arrive on the weekend, you'll be there for a long time.
+There's also a deferred inspections office in SF that will change your work status if they misclassify you at the border.
+This could happen, so make sure your visa stamp or

+IMPORTANT: **If your company is providing a legal team to apply for a TN visa for you, ask for a status update** 2 months** (or at least a 1.5 months) before your start date.
+Even after they've collected all of your info, it could still take a long time for them to actually file the request for your visa, and it will then take another 15 days to hear back from the USCIS (this is NOT a guaranteed approval, they may ask for more evidence which will result in more time/delay).
+So you asking for a status update is just to make sure your legal team doesn't uh.. 'forget' about you and file the visa request way too late.
+Some employers require you to receive your start authorization from the legal team a week prior to your start date, or else your start date will have to be pushed back.

 ### 💸 Repaying Student Loans

-  - OSAP
+It's generally a good idea to make plans and pay back your student loans ahead of time, before your time in Waterloo ends.

-    - While you won't have to make a repayment until 6 months after the end of your last academic term (likely April 30 + 6 mo, so October 31), interest will accrue on the Canadian portion immediately after the end of your term and the Ontario portion once repayments should begin (starting 2019, interest will also accrue on the Ontario portion once the grace period starts)
+For OSAP, while you won't have to make a repayment until 6 months after the end of your last academic term (likely April 30 + 6 mo, so October 31), interest will accrue on the Canadian portion immediately after the end of your term and the Ontario portion once repayments should begin (starting 2019, interest will also accrue on the Ontario portion once the grace period starts)
   - The Ontario rate is prime (BoC) + 1%, Canada is prime + 2.5%, standard repayment is over 9.5 years
   - Student Loan Interest payments can be claimed on your Canadian tax return as part of your non-refundable tax credits **while you're a Canadian resident**.

+Similar rules apply for loans from other provinces, for example, for Quebec's AFE, the intrerest will accrue on your loan immediately after the completion of your studies, but you will benefit from a 6 month period deferral before repayments start.

 ## 🇺🇸 After arriving in the US

 ### 🚗 Driving License or State ID

-  - Generally you need to get a resident state license ASAP (_Don't get pulled over… at least say you're a tourist_)
+Generally you need to get a resident state license ASAP.

   - Washington State
     - If you're not a US Citizen you can drive with your foreign license for up to a year.
     - If you have a license from British Columbia you can transfer it